Tabita99/Planet-Vegan/README.md

 see it was getting and posting as required, also checking to see what the HTTP response code was.
 This was very useful when checking when creating my python functions to look for error when something was working because sometimes I may have forgotten to add the method on my from and that would be causing the issue.
+I also used Python tester html to validate my my app.py code.

 ### Issues and Resolutions